-This event is made possible with the support of Atlanta Audubon Society, Fulton County Water Resources, the Spruill Library, Grubbly Farms, storyteller Alizah Kaite, the City of Johns Creek, the GA Honey Farm, Young Men’s Service Leauge, the National Charity League, Jack and Jill of America, and the Georgia Reptile Society.
+This event is made possible with the support of Atlanta Audubon Society, Fulton County Water Resources, the Spruill Library, Grubbly Farms, storyteller Alizah Kaite, the City of Johns Creek, Young Men’s Service Leauge, the National Charity League, Jack and Jill of America, and the Georgia Reptile Society.

 There is no pre-registration for this event.
 The fee per guest is $10 or $5 with an Autrey Mill Family Level Membership.

 Autrey Mill Nature Preserve & Heritage Center is a non-profit, 501(c)3 charitable organization, established in 1988.
 Partnering organizations, volunteers, corporate and individual donors support Autrey Mill’s mission: to inspire exploration, appreciation, and preservation of the natural environment and local history.